 We also used 150,000 Alaska Airlines miles to book three business class flights from Seattle to Phuket with a 3-day stopover in Beijing.
 We earned those miles by a combination of sign up bonuses from the Alaska Airlines Signature Visa, and by transferring SPG points to Alaska Airlines.
 Credit card reward points are my favorite way to fund our travels.

-American Express Offers & Benefits
+American Express Offers & Benefits – return on investment

 Because both my husband and I have American Express Platinum cards, which comes with a $550 annual fee, we make sure we’re getting the full benefits.